sktime/sktime/GOVERNANCE.md

 ### Contributors

-Contributors are community members who contribute in concrete ways to the project.
+Contributors are community members who have contributed in concrete ways to the project.
 Anyone can become a contributor, and contributions can take many forms – not only code – as detailed in the [contributing guide](https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTING.rst).

 For more details on how we acknowledge contributions, see the [Acknowledging contributions](#Acknowledging-contributions) section below.

-Former and current contributors are listed in [`CONTRIBUTORS.md`](https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTORS.md).
+All contributors are listed in [`CONTRIBUTORS.md`](https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTORS.md).

 ### Algorithm maintainer

 Algorithm maintainers are contributors who have contributed an algorithm.
 They have the same voting rights as core developers with regard to their algorithm.

 In sktime, algorithms are encapsulated in classes with specific interface requirements and are called estimators.

-Maintainership operates on the level of classes.
 To faciliate maintainership questions, we try to write algorithms in separate files when possible.
-If an algorithm uses multiple files, we try to collect them in a folder.

 #### Rights and responsibilities